-It's time for our team to bring delegated work and research together.
-This phase can last the longest, as the team is consistently coordinating, informing and collaborating with each other.
-We need to be consistent with check-ins, to ensure that each role is being fulfilled and supported.
+It's time for your team to bring delegated work and research together.
+This phase can last the longest, as you will be continually coordinating, informing and collaborating with each other.
+You need to have frequent check-ins to ensure that each role contributed and each task fulfilled and supported.

 A high level of adaptability is required during the integration process.
 Feedback, communication, and critical thinking are keys to ensuring the "collective voice" is captured.